-In affairs with the Choctaw, however, Glen was reportedly not so successful.
-This tribe had consistently been allies of the French, but in 1746 two Carolina traders, James Adair and James Campbell, succeeded in winning over a faction to English interest.
+In affairs with the Choctaw, however, Governor Glen was reportedly not so successful.
+This tribe had consistently been allies of the French, but in 1746, two Carolina traders, James Adair and James Campbell, succeeded in winning over a faction to English interest.
 Solidifying this alliance required the adequate supply of goods and ammunition, which Adair, who had risked most of his own stock of goods in the affair, could have easily supplied.
 Instead of giving the monopoly to Adair, however, Glen - for undisclosed reasons - gave it to another group of traders whose blunders soon ended the alliance.
 Adair denounced the governor, and devoted thirty pages of his "History of the American Indians" to the episode.

 Governor James Glen fared much better with the Cherokee.
 Throughout the years 1753-1755, he was able to see a solid alliance formed, with forts being built on the Keowee, Tennessee, and Ohio Rivers, and the Cherokee recognition of English sovereignty through the treaty of Saluda of Old Town.

 Governor Glen was also known for his humane treatment of prisoners, as well as the charity he showed to Acadian exiles who came to the province in 1755.

-On June 1, 1756, Governor James Glen was relieved by his successor, William Henry Lyttelton, and on June 21, 1761, he returned to Europe.
+On June 1, 1756, Governor James Glen was relieved by his successor, William Henry Lyttleton, and on June 21, 1761, he returned to Europe.
 Little is known of his life after he left South Carolina; he died in London on July 18, 1777, and was buried in Linlithgow.
 His tenure as governor of South Carolina was the longest of any in the colonial period.